einToast/openai_stt_ha/README.md

     noise_reduction: null
 ```

-Parameters:
+### Parameters:

 - `api_key` (Required): Your OpenAI API key
 - `realtime` (Optional): If set to `true`, the integration will use the OpenAI Realtime API.
 This should generate faster results.
+If set to `false`, the integration will use the regular OpenAI Transcription API.
 The default is `false`.
-Keep in mind that the Realtime API is currently in beta and may not be as stable as the regular Audio API.
+Keep in mind that the Realtime API is currently in beta and may not be as stable as the Transcription API.
 See the [OpenAI documentation](https://platform.openai.com/docs/guides/realtime-transcription) for more information
 - `api_url` (Optional): The API URL to use.
 Specify this to use any compatible OpenAI API.
 The default is `https://api.openai.com/v1`.
 - `model` (Optional): The model to use.
 Currently, the [supported models](#supported-models) are `gpt-4o-mini-transcribe`, `gpt-4o-transcribe` and `whisper-1`.
 The default is `gpt-4o-mini-transcribe`.
 All available models are listed in the [OpenAI model list](https://platform.openai.com/docs/models) under the Transcription section
 - `prompt` (Optional): The prompt to use.
 The default is an empty string.
 See the [OpenAI documentation](https://platform.openai.com/docs/guides/speech-to-text#prompting) for more information
-- `temperature` (Optional): The temperature to use between 0 and 1.
+- `temperature` (Optional): The temperature to use between `0` and `1`.
 A higher temperature will make the model more creative, but less accurate.
-The default is 0.
+The default is `0`.
 Only applicable when `realtime: false`
 - `noise_reduction` (Optional): The noise reduction to use.
 The available options are `null`, `near_field` and `far_field`. `near_field` is for close-range audio, `far_field` is for distant audio, `null` turns off noise reduction.
 The default is `null`.
 Only applicable when `realtime: true`

 ## Supported Models
 See the accuracy comparison of the models [here](https://openai.com/index/introducing-our-next-generation-audio-models/).

 - `gpt-4o-mini-transcribe`: model optimized for speed and cost.
-Cost: estimated $0.003 per minute of audio
+Cost: estimated `$0.003` per minute of audio
 - `gpt-4o-transcribe`: model optimized for accuracy.
-Cost: estimated $0.006 per minute of audio
+Cost: estimated `$0.006` per minute of audio
 - `whisper-1`: original `whisper-large-v2` model.
 Superseded by `gpt-4o-mini-transcribe` and `gpt-4o-transcribe`.
-Cost: $0.006 per minute of audio
+Cost: `$0.006` per minute of audio

 ## Error